Maserati: De Tomaso-FIAT years

 In October 1989, De Tomaso bought the remaining GEPI quota.
 In December, FIAT entered in Maserati's history.
 Maserati and Innocenti were separated; Innocenti Milano S.p.A., the company that sold Innocenti cars, continued its business under a 51% FIAT Auto ownership.
 All of the Modena and Lambrate plants went to a newly created company, the still existent Maserati S.p.A.; 49% of it was owned by FIAT Auto and 51% was controlled by De Tomaso through the old company, Officine Alfieri Maserati.

-In the early '90s, a mid-engine sports car was developed, the Chubasco—which was to début in 1992.
+In the early 1990s, a mid-engine sports car prototype was developed, the Maserati Chubasco, which was supposed to be built in 1992, but the project proved very expensive and was shelved.
 It featured Gandini-designed body, a V8 powertrain, and a backbone chassis.
-The project was cancelled, as it proved too expensive.
+The project was cancelled, as part owner Fiat deemed the project to be too close to Ferrari in the marketplace.
 Starting in 1990, the entire range of the Biturbo received a facelift designed by Marcello Gandini, on the lines of the Shamal's styling.
 The last version of the Biturbo coupé was called Racing.
 It was a transitional model in which several features to be found on the upcoming Ghibli were tested.

 The Ghibli II was introduced in 1992.
 It was a six-cylinder coupé, with modified Biturbo underpinnings dressed by new Gandini bodywork (toned down from the Shamal) and the latest evolution of the 24-valve twin-turbocharged V6 with record breaking specific output.

-The underpinnings of the stillborn Chubasco gave birth to the Maserati Barchetta, a small open top mid-engine sports car styled by Synthesis Design's Carlo Gaino.
-A one-make racing series was held in 1992 and 1993, using the Barchetta Corsa racing version; the road-going Barchetta Stradale was never put into production.
+The underpinnings of the stillborn Chubasco gave birth to the Maserati Barchetta, a small open top mid-engine sports car styled by Synthesis Design's Carlo Gaino. a one-make racing series was held in 1992 and 1993, using the Barchetta Corsa racing version; the road-going Barchetta Stradale was never put into production.
 Just 17 units of the Barchetta were produced.

 Between 1992 and 1994, all models save for the Ghibli and Shamal were progressively discontinued.